 James & Terri

 P.S.
 For some of you, reading this post may have brought to mind the old argument about whether street art and graffiti are art or vandalism.
-If you’d like to read a thorough and scholarly article that discusses all sides of this issue, the Museum of The City website covers the topic well.
+We’d love to know your opinion.